rajayush11/network-streaming/README.md

 3. Storage in Delta Lake
 Store the processed streaming data in Delta Lake.
 Use Delta Lake to manage real-time data with ACID transactions.
 This ensures data consistency while handling high-velocity data streams.

+4. Automation using Delta Live Tables(DLT)
+The complete pipeline for the deltalake transformation is automated using the delta live table.

-4. Sending Data to Power BI Using Streaming API
+5. Sending Data to Power BI Using Streaming API
 After processing the data, use the Power BI Streaming API to push real-time data to Power BI.
 Visualize metrics such as signal strength trends and call drop rates in real-time.
 Configure dashboards to update dynamically as new data is streamed into Power BI.